radian-software/selectrum/README.md

 ```

 The candidates are sorted using the default sorting method of
+Selectrum (by *recency*).
+The history is persisted using the Emacs
-Selectrum.
-Afterwards they are filtered and highlighted using the
+built-in `savehist-mode`.
+Afterwards the candidates are filtered and
-`completion-styles`, in this case `orderless`.
-On top of Orderless, it
+highlighted using the `completion-styles`, in this case `orderless`.

-is also possible to use Prescient *only for sorting* by adding:
+In some cases you may want to consider to use Prescient on top of
+Orderless.
+Prescient can be used to provide *frecency*-based sorting and
+history persistence by adding the following.

 ```elisp
 (setq selectrum-prescient-enable-filtering nil)